Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 - `y` - The y value of the sprite object to be set.

 ### makeAnimatedLuaSprite(tag:String, image:String, x:Float, y:Float)
 Creates a lua sprite that <ins>supports animations</ins>.
-You must have a `xml` file with it for order to work.
+The lua sprite should always have an `xml` file with it, if not then it will rendered as a sprite sheet.

 - `tag` - The sprite tag or object variable name.
 - `image` - The image path for the sprite object. _(Relative to `mods/images`, `assets/images`, or `assets/shared/images`)_